Windows Convenience API

 This function double-clicks the objectOrName widget.

 By default the widget is double-clicked in the middle, but this can be changed by passing widget-relative coordinates, x and y.
 By default MouseButton.LeftButton is used, but this can be changed by specifying the optional mouseButton argument.
-Similarly a default modifier state of Modifier.None is used, but this can be changed by specifying the modifierState argument.
+Similarly a default modifier state of Modifier.NoModifier is used, but this can be changed by specifying the modifierState argument.
 Note that to specify the button, the coordinates must also be specified; and to specify the modifier state, the coordinates and the button must also be specified.
 See Windows Convenience Function Parameters for which values are valid for the mouseButton argument and for the modifierState argument.

 doubleClickItem(objectOrName, itemText)